minggas/elm-hn/README.md

 Internally, a `Cmd` is an operation that the Elm runtime will perform.
 Presumably this operation is native JavaScript, but it could also be an asynchronous operation and/or something that could fail.
 It then returns the result of that operation back to our application.

-However, the only way a for our application to receive this value is via our `update` function.
+However, the only way for our application to receive this value is via our `update` function.
 But, this poses a problem since our `update` function is defined as

 ```elm
 update : msg -> Model -> (Model, Cmd msg)
 ```

-Notice our the first input to `update` is of type `msg`?
+Notice the first input to `update` is of type `msg`?
 This could be anything we want, but the type has to remain consistent throughout the entire program.
 We can't have the Elm runtime call `update` with a `Time` value from one operation, but then an `Http` result from another.

 Now, the astute reader will notice that the `Cmd` type wraps our `msg` type.
 This enables us - when we perform an operation - to provide a function that converts the return value of that operation into a `msg`.
 That way, at a later point, when the operation is executed, the runtime can transform it into a `msg`, and then eventually pass that `msg` to our `update` function.